 Job 19

-Bildad has finished his second speech, and Job answers - not with a fresh argument but with a fresh wound.
+Bildad has finished his second speech, and Job answers out of fresh wound.
 How long will ye vex my soul, and break me in pieces with words?
 Ten times over, he says, they have reproached him; they are not even ashamed to make themselves strange to him.
 The men who came to comfort him have become one more affliction, and Job is weary to the bone of being broken in pieces by their words.
-He grants that if he has erred, the error is his own to carry - so why must they magnify themselves against him and turn his disgrace into a case for the prosecution?3
+He grants that if he has erred, the error is his own to carry - so why must they magnify themselves against him and turn his disgrace into a case for the prosecution?

 Tap any highlighted phrase to jump to the commentary that unpacks it.